temporalio/documentation/docs/application-development-guide.md

 The only difference between `workflow.Context` and `context.Context` is that the `Done()` function, provided by `workflow.Context`, returns `workflow.Channel` instead of the standard Go `chan`.

 The second parameter, `string`, is a custom parameter that is passed to the Workflow when it is invoked.
 A Workflow Definition may support multiple custom parameters, or none.
-These parameters can be regular type variabes or safe pointers.
+These parameters can be regular type variables or safe pointers.
 However, the best practice is to pass a single parameter that is of a `struct` type so there can be some backward compatibility if new parameters are added.

 ```go